Tesla Model Y review

 - Interior quality could be better

-In many ways, there are few surprises here.
-The Model Y is fast, impressive to drive, cleanly designed and has the same 'want' factor as the rest of the company's products.
-But a relatively low price and better practicality than the Model 3 set it apart – and set it up for potentially huge sales numbers when it finally arrives in Europe.
+Overall, there are few surprises with the Model Y. It's fast, impressive to drive, cleanly designed and has the same 'want' factor as the rest of the company's products.
+But a relatively low price and better practicality than the Model 3 set it apart – and set it up to potentially record huge sales numbers when it finally arrives in Europe.